-- 1. Access must be gained to the slide out motor located in the center of the slide out room. - 2.
-The manual extension or retraction requires only a 5/8" socket and ratchet wrench.
-By placing the socket on the 5/8" hex nut located on the gear box of the K-900 motor, the slide out can be moved in either direction by turning the hex nut. - 3.
-If the slide out does not move by using the hex nut, the room can also be extended or retracted by using the procedure described for the shaft endmounted motors.
+1. Access must be gained to the slide out motor located in the center of the slide out room.

+3. If the slide out does not move by using the hex nut, the room can also be extended or retracted by using the procedure described for the shaft endmounted motors.
 If the room is moved using this method, the correct torque on the 11/2" trans-torque nut is 145 foot pounds maximum.